-The overall objective of this Request for Project Proposals is to engage in a partnership with an organization(s) that can serve as the central immunoassay laboratory for influenza virus and emerging infectious diseases; qualify, validate, conduct assay concordance studies; perform influenza virus HAI and MN assays to support clinical trials; and potentially expand to establish other assays.
+The overall objective of this Request for Project Proposals is to engage in a partnership with an organization(s) that can serve as the central immunoassay laboratory for influenza and emerging infectious diseases; qualify, validate, and perform influenza virus HAI and MN assays to support clinical trial endpoints and conduct concordance studies (if needed); and potentially expand to establish and perform other influenza immunoassays.

-The Offeror must furnish all the necessary services, qualified personnel, materials, supplies, equipment, and facilities (U.S. facilities preferred) not otherwise provided by the USG as needed to perform the work described below.
-High throughput capacity is preferred.
-Laboratories that are part of global networks that aim to minimize variability in inter-laboratory results, including through the use of universal protocols and reagent sources are preferred.
+The Offeror must furnish all the necessary services, qualified personnel, materials, supplies, equipment, and facilities not otherwise provided by the U.S. Government as needed to perform the work described below.
+High throughput capacity is preferred with validated assay automation and laboratory electronic data systems (i.e., LIMS).